brickcap/openresty_examples/book.md

 context: rewrite_by_lua*, access_by_lua*, content_by_lua*

 Oh yes :) Take the `ngx.location.capture` and level it up by lua's superpowers.
-One of the unique thigs about lua is that a function can have multiple return values.
-If this is your first time wokrig with lua then it might be a bit hard to to figure out when to use this feature.
+One of the unique things about lua is that a function can have multiple return values.
+If this is your first time working with lua then it might be a bit hard to to figure out when to use this feature.
 But luckily ngx lua makes the application of this unique concept quite obvious.
 Check this out:-

 ```
 local home,about,contact = ngx.location.capture.multi{{"/home"},{"/about"},{"/contact"}}

 ```
-The above snipped of code is just like `ngx.location.capture` that we talked about before.
+The above snippet of code is just like `ngx.location.capture` that we talked about before.
 The only difference here is that instead of making a subrequest to a single uri you can make subrequests to multiple uris with a single line of code.
 Two important things to note here is that